Moving into a new apartment puts apartment security at the top of the to-do list, especially if crime is a particular concern in the new area.

 You can put a security system in your apartment.
-However, installing a security system in your apartment will largely depend on whether you rent or own the property.
-If you’re renting, you should review the rental agreement or discuss with your landlord first to determine if installation is authorized.
+Installing a security system in an apartment will depend on whether the occupant is renting or not.
+If renting, review the rental agreement or discuss with the landlord first to determine if installation is authorized.

 How can I keep my apartment safe without a security system?

-You can keep your apartment safe without a security system by considering some apartment security essentials: namely, keeping valuables in a safe or locked drawer, not putting spare keys under the mat, reinforcing your windows, keeping your windows and doors locked, etc.
+Keep your apartment safe without a security system by considering some apartment security essentials: namely, contents insurance, keeping windows and doors locked, and surveillance.

 How do I secure my new apartment?